denoland/docs/runtime/tutorials/how_to_with_npm/prisma.md

+---
-# How to create a RESTful API with Prisma and Oak
+title: "How to create a RESTful API with Prisma and Oak"
+---

 [Prisma](https://prisma.io) has been one of our top requested modules to work with in Deno.
 The demand is understandable, given that Prisma's developer